funabab/zc-app-react-starter-template/README.md

-# Zuri Chat App Developement - React Start Template
+# Zuri Chat App Development - React Starter Template

 This starter template was generated with [Create React App](https://github.com/facebook/create-react-app).
 It only comes with a few modification to make zuri.chat app development easy.